Sonia-96/MyStudyNotes/DatabaseSystem/Database.md

 [LIMIT number]
 ```

-##### JOIN

-1. natural join: join two tables on the columns (must have the same name) they have in common
-2. Inner join
-3. Outer join
-4. left join
-5. right join

-Q: use `where` or `on` on join.
-I think use where is not efficient.
-Why nabil prefer to use where?

-TODO: How to improve SQL query efficiency?

 #### INSERT

-1. Insert into every column in order, you don't need to specify column names:
+1. Insert into every column **in order**, you don't need to specify column names:

    ```mysql
    INSERT INTO Titles